-The world’s best running brands, according to Wallpaper*
+The 20 best running brands in the world, according to Wallpaper*

-Whether you’re logging long miles for a marathon or training for your first-ever 5k, one thing’s for sure: what you wear on your run is important.
+Whether you’re logging long miles for a spring marathon or training for your first-ever 5k, one thing’s for sure: what you wear on your run is important.
 Of course, the appeal of running is that it is a beautifully simple sport, requiring minimal gear and zero equipment.
 But precisely what gear you select has the potential to stave off injury, optimise performance and – bonus – make you the most stylish runner on the road.
 The best running brands in the world offer all three.

 I’ve run 10 marathons (and counting) in the last decade and I know first-hand the ability of running apparel to make or break a workout – not to mention the all-important finish-line photo.
 To help you perfect your kit, we’ve curated a list of the most stylish brands in the world, ones that prioritise performance without cramping your style.
-If you want the unconventional, check out indie brands like Bandit and Satisfy; for a classic collegiate look, Tracksmith’s the label for you; or – if it’s product innovation you seek – opt for a mega brand, like Adidas or Nike.
+If you want the unconventional, check out indie brands like District Vision and Bandit; for a classic collegiate look, Tracksmith’s the label for you; or – if it’s product innovation you seek – opt for a mega brand, like Adidas or Nike.

 A quick word on footwear – not all feet are created equal, therefore the much-hyped super shoe that your running buddy swears by may be your one-way ticket to shinsplint hell.
 That’s why, before committing to a trainer, pop by a speciality running store to have your foot measured and your gait analysed (most will have a treadmill or short runway to observe your unique stride; also check if they offer a ‘try before you buy’ program).
-But no matter what you wind up choosing, be it footwear, apparel or accessories, these running brands offer options that will keep you feeling good and looking fresh for the long run.
+But no matter what you wind up choosing, be it footwear, apparel or accessories, these running brands offer options that will keep you feeling good and looking fresh in 2026.

-The best running brands in the world
+The best running brands of 2026

 Adidas